Decron/Whitebox-Code-GPT/README.md

 revoking adminship: we'll cross that bridge when we come to it 😧

 # Making and maintaining assistants:
-Activity: Once custodianship is granted, you're free to update your assistant however you see fit.
+**Activity:** Once custodianship is granted, you're free to update your assistant however you see fit.
 We just ask that you make a reasonable effort to seek and aggregate user requests and improve your assistant, especially during periods of high activity such as when OpenAI updates their models, or a new major revision of a language is released.<br><br>

-Standards: The custodian has the final say in the name and description of a assistant but we ask that they are both descriptive and that the description features a link to this repo.
+**Standards:** The custodian has the final say in the name and description of a assistant but we ask that they are both descriptive and that the description features a link to this repo.
 For instance: "Python development made easy.
 Maintained by Whitebox at https://github.com/Decron/Whitebox"<br><br>

-Experimentation: It may be beneficial to create a backup assistant to experiment with to avoid disrupting users of the primary assistant.<br><br>
+**Experimentation:** It may be beneficial to create a backup assistant to experiment with to avoid disrupting users of the primary assistant.<br><br>

-Conversation training: For now we ask that you disable conversation training for the models under your purvue.
+**Conversation training:** For now we ask that you disable conversation training for the models under your purvue.
 There are pros and cons of leaving it disabled, and the topic can be addressed later if the community believes conversation training is important.<br><br>

+**Less is more:** If your assistant is struggling with too many files or over-generlization, you can always split it into multiple assistants.<br><br>

 # Are Whitebox assistants safe for enterprises?
   For the most part yes, here are the facts:<br>